 Ring 3 – WHP Ring (All Weather) 8.30am Judges – Mrs D Hadwen (P) & Mr R Sutcliffe (C)

-The NPS/Orlando Stud Mountain & Moorland Novice WHP Championship
+The NPS/Elite Coachworks & Horseboxes Ltd Mountain & Moorland Novice WHP Championship

 Open to registered pure bred M&M stallions, mares and geldings, four years old or over.
 Riders may only ride one pony in each class.
 A pony is not eligible to compete if, before 1st January in the current year it has done any of the following: